ducthien97/ttt-fullstack/README.md

 + Backend: Spring Boot/Java
 + DB: PostgreSQL
 + Containerization: Docker
++ Frontend-Backend Communication Protocol: chose HTTP polling over WebSockets for simplicity and reliability in a local development environment.
+For a production deployment with concurrent games at scale, WebSockets or SSE would be more appropriate given lower latency requirements.

 ## Important
 + docker credentials are to be stored in .env run `cp .env.example .env` before running `docker compose up`